zonemaster/zonemaster/docs/specifications/Basic-TP/basic02.md

 1. A list of name server names taken from the parent domain
 2. and the IP addresses corresponding to those names.

-The addresses should come from glue address records for in-bailiwick name server names and from separate recursive queries for out-of-bailiwick name server names.
+The addresses should come from glue name address records for in-bailiwick name server names and from separate recursive queries for out-of-bailiwick name server names.

 ### Ordered description of steps to be taken to execute the test case

 1. An NS query for the child domain should be sent to each address.
-2. If there are no DNS answers from any of the name servers, this test case fails.
+2. If there are no DNS valid DNS packets containing the NS answer from any of the name servers, this test case fails.

 ### Outcome(s)

-If at least one recorded response is a well-formed DNS response holding one or more NS records for the child domain, this test succeeds.
+If at least one recorded response is a DNS response holding one or more NS records for the child domain, this test succeeds.

 ### Special procedural requirements